alext-sap/lx-collabo/docs/en/template/03_grammar_and_mechanics/cross_references_and_hyperlinks.md

 # Cross-References and Hyperlinks

-Cross-references and hyperlinks are used to point the end user to additional or related information.
-They need to be placed in the right position in translation and, typically, there is no other work required.
-But there are a few things to keep in mind.
+Cross-references are used to point the end user to additional or related information.
+They may or may not have hyperlinks because hyperlinks are not always desirable or technically possible.
+The following are the general guidelines:

+* Submit a query if the translation status of a cross-reference is not clear.
-* Don't append any explanatory text (such as "English only") in parentheses if the target of a cross-reference or hyperlink is not translated.
+* Don't append any explanatory text (such as "English only") in parentheses if the target of a cross-reference is not translated.
-* Submit a query if the title of a cross-reference or hyperlink is made available for translation and if its translation status is not clear.
+* Pay attention to the author's comment for the lozalizability of hyperlinks in manual translation.

 *Provide any other guidelines on how to translate cross-references and hyperlinks.*